Xyclade/MachineLearning/Readme.md

 #####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
 If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#Regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.

 An example of a classification problem would be to classify emails as Ham or Spam based on their content.
 Given a training set in which emails are labeled Ham/Spam, a classification algorithm can be used to train a [Model](#Model).
 This model can then be used to predict for future emails whether they are Ham or Spam.
-A typical example of a classification algorithm is the [K-NN algorithm](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala))
+A typical example of a classification algorithm is the [K-NN algorithm](#Labeling ISPs based on their Down/Upload speed (K-NN using Smile in Scala)).
+Another more commonly used example of a classification problem is [Classifying Email as Spam or Ham](###Classifying Email as Spam or Ham (Naive Bayes)) which is also one of the examples written on this blog.

 #####Regression